-Employers must render an EMP501 return to SARS for each 6 month period ending on the last day of August and February.
-The EMP501 is a reconciliation of employees' tax withheld for the relevant six or twelvemonth period, to the employees' tax certificates for that period.
-If the employer does not submit the reconciliation in time, SARS may impose a penalty for each month that the employer fails to submit the return.
+Employers must render an EMP501 return to SARS for each 6-month period ending on the last day of August and February.
+The EMP501 is a reconciliation of employees' tax withheld for the relevant six or twelvemonth period to the employees' tax certificates for that period.

-The penalty may not exceed 10% of the total amount of employees' tax.
-If the amount of employees' tax that was supposed to be withheld is unknown, SARS may estimate the total amount based on information readily available and impose the penalty on the estimate.
-When upon determining the actual employees' tax it appears that the total amount of employees' tax was incorrectly estimated, the penalty must be adjusted with effect from the date of the imposition of the penalty.
+If the employer does not submit the reconciliation in time, SARS may impose a penalty for each month that it is outstanding.
+This penalty may not exceed 10% of the total amount of employees' tax.

+If the total amount of employees' tax that should have been withheld is unknown, SARS may estimate it based on information readily available, and impose this penalty on the estimate.
+When the actual employees' tax is determined and it appears that the estimate was incorrect, the penalty must be adjusted with effect from the date it was levied.